 Open Banking

 Among these innovation areas, open Banking may have the largest disruptive impact on the traditional banking model.
 Through open APIs, banks provide more transparency and access to banking data and encourage the creation of new value chains and services.
 Until recently, Banking-as-a-Service (BaaS) was seen as the main model of how FinTech startups leverage Open APIs.
-Startups use these platforms to create new services and products that improved the banking experience for consumers and generated value.
+Startups use these platforms to create new services and products that improve the banking experience for consumers and generate value.
 Banking-as-a-Platform (BaaP) is an emerging next Open API model.
 It enables banks to provide curated third-party different financial services and products to customers.
 Moreover, it allows banks to retain control of customer data and ensure the quality of services provided on their platform.

 Disruptive Startups In The FinTech Industry